zgoad1/PugG/README.md

 - score increasing
 - title screen
 - HP bar
-- Enemy AI
+- Enemy AI & mechanics

 ## Goals for 3/19
 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- post-hit grace period (invincibility) [in progress by Zac]
+- Variable height jumping (longer hold = higher jump)
-- dying & restarting from checkpoint
+- restarting from checkpoint
 - obstacles that can hurt the player (just generic spikes or something for now) (Matthew Riviere)
 - implement the real art [in progress by Zac]
 - level layout randomization or semi-randomization